tannerlegvold/dotfiles/README.md

 See this for how to remove snap I haven't done it though, may be dangerous https://askubuntu.com/questions/1035915/how-to-remove-snap-store-from-ubuntu/1114686#1114686.

-See if you can configure Ranger to use [Jet](https://www.reddit.com/r/haskell/comments/r4ec10/jet_cli_structural_editor_for_json/).
-It already has [`jq`](https://stedolan.github.io/jq/) integration, according to the Github readme.
-Also consider getting it to use `bat` as a pager, and perhaps some terminal markdown viewer as the pager for markdown files.
+For ranger consider getting it to use `bat` as a pager, and perhaps some terminal markdown viewer as the pager for markdown files.

 --------------------------------------------------------------------------------------------